Coram and the Foundling Hospital

 During the 1750s, several residential branches were temporarily opened to cope with the large number of children received during a period of ‘indiscriminate admission’.
 These were based at Ackworth, Shrewsbury, Aylesbury, Barnet, Chester and Westerham.

 The coming of the railways and pollution prompted the Foundling Hospital to relocate to Redhill, Surrey, in 1926, while a new, purpose built school, closely modelled on the original Foundling Hospital, was built in the countryside Berkhamsted, Hertfordshire, which opened in 1935.

 Although the London site was sold and many buildings demolished, the Hospital later bought back two and a half acres of land.
 Following the 1948 Children Act, which changed what children need from charities, children were taken back by birth mothers or found homes with foster parents and the residential home in Berkhamsted closed.
 Now Ashlyns School, it still contains stained glass windows, a staircase and monuments from the original London Hospital.

 The charity evolved to begin pioneering work in adoption, early years and parenting from our original London site.
 The Thomas Coram Foundation for Children, today known as Coram, developed new approaches to childcare and education, informed by developments in child psychiatry which highlighted the importance of children’s emotional wellbeing and need for secure family placement.

 Over the centuries, more than 27,000 children's lives were saved.
 Today, as the children’s charity Coram, we continue Thomas Coram’s legacy by creating better chances for thousands of children across the UK.

 Discover how the pioneering spirit of the charity continues today with Coram's ground-breaking projects and innovative services.

-Foundling Hospital records
+Foundling Hospital records and archives

 The Foundling Hospital kept meticulous records of every child who passed through the institution.